Bultut-yegon/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in a long format "task 3" Display current directory contents, including hidden files (starting with .).
-Use the long format "task 4" Display current directory contents "task 5"
+Use the long format "task 4" Display current directory contents "task 5" script that creates a directory named my first directory in the /tmp/ directory "task 6"